parashardevesh/Assignment-Data-Analytics-internship/README.md

 ## Visualization Plan

 - **Stacked Bar Chart**:
-  - Display New Users and Resurrected Users stacked on top of each other, with Churned Users shown as bars extending below the baseline.
+  - To display New Users and Resurrected Users stacked on top of each other, with Churned Users shown as bars extending below the baseline.

 - **Line Plot**:
-  - Overlay line plots for Quick Ratio and Retention Rate to show trends over the months.
+  - To overlay line plots for Quick Ratio and Retention Rate to show trends over the months.

-The combination of these visualizations will provide a comprehensive view of user growth dynamics and the effectiveness of user engagement strategies over time.
+The combination of these visualizations will provide us with a comprehensive view of user growth dynamics and the effectiveness of user engagement strategies over time.

 ## Summary